 - Offering realistic insights into how the trial is actually going

-These assessments and reality checks are often essential when a criminal defendant is trying to decide whether or not to accept a prosecutor's plea bargain.
+These assessments and reality checks are often essential when a criminal defendant is deciding whether to accept a prosecutor's plea bargain.
+This is especially so when a more serious crime, such as a felony case, federal crime, violent crime, or sexual assault, is under consideration.

 For example, let's say only certain prosecutors can make and approve plea bargains.
-Your criminal defense lawyer may save you time (and maybe even jail time) by talking to the right person the first time.
+Your criminal defense lawyer may save you time (and maybe even jail time) by talking to the right person initially.

 Reading Books Can't Replace Hiring a Criminal Defense Lawyer